craftycodie/Sunrise-Halo3-WebServices/README.md

 ![hero](hero.jpg)
 # Halo 3 Web Services [![Build status](https://ci.appveyor.com/api/projects/status/eip5dxg0ig0bbpu9?svg=true)](https://ci.appveyor.com/project/craftycodie/sunrise-webserver)

+> [!IMPORTANT]
+> This project has been discontinued as of Janauury 2025, it has been rewritten using a combination of NestJS and Rust, and the new API is closed-source.
+This repository remains public as a rough example of a clean-code NestJS API and as a MVP implementation of a web server for Xbox 360 generation Halo games.
+Outside contributions will not be accepted at this time, and new issues will likely be ignored.

 This api contains a rough reimplementation of all of Halo 3's web services including support for
 - Matchmaking
 - File Share